jmatosp/obclient/README.md

 ### Usage

-Clone this repository and build with
+Clone this repository and build:

 `go build -o obcli cmd/tool/main.go`

 Copy `sample.config.json` to `config.json` edit file with your configuration.

-First register your software client with
+First register your software client:

 `./obcli register`

-Then go ask user consent to access open banking, this will open a browser so you login and give consent to use APIs
+Then go ask user consent to access open banking, this will open a browser so you login and give consent to use APIs.

 `./obcli auth`